LoLImprove/Rise/README.md

 ### Rise.UI

 #### Rise.UI.lookup
-You'll see man instances of `Rise.UI.lookup` around here.
+You'll see many instances of `Rise.UI.lookup` around here.
 This methods looks up through the a template's ancestors chain for a specific property or key.

 ```javascript
   // Looks up in the current template's ancestors chain for the `timeline_entries.0.content` key in the `data` property.